-Table 2-9 below sets out the area of existing zoned lands that accommodates both existing and potential new housing i.e. the area of land zoned at the end of the last development plan (including all zoning variations) that will remain zoned under the development period from 2022 - 2028.
-Table 2-9 also sets out the area of land proposed for a change of zoning.
+Table 2-9 below sets out the area of existing zoned lands that accommodates both existing and potential new housing i.e. the area of land zoned at the end of the last development plan (including all zoning variations) that will remain zoned under the development plan period from 2022 - 2028.
+Table 2-9 also sets out the area of land which were the subject of a change of zoning as part of the making of this Plan.